fundamental-studio/laravel-transcard/README.md

 After publishing the config file, you should either add the needed keys to the global .env Laravel file:
 ```
+TRANSCARD_MERCHANT_ID=XXXXXXXXXX  # Official Merchant ID number, obtained from Transcard
+TRANSCARD_PRODUCTION=FALSE # Should the platform use the production or the test Transcard endpoint
+TRANSCARD_PRIVATE_KEY="" # Location of your private key file, make sure it is not available to public
+TRANSCARD_PRIVATE_KEY_PASS="" # Location of your private key password, make sure it this file is not available to public
+TRANSCARD_PUBLIC_KEY="" # Location of your public key file, make sure it is not available to public
+TRANSCARD_RETURN_URL=""
+TRANSCARD_GENERATE_INVOICE=TRUE # Should the package generate random invoice number if one isn't presented
 ```

 You are up & running and ready to go.